raetha/wyzesense2mqtt/readme.md

 [![GitHub Release](https://img.shields.io/github/v/release/raetha/wyzesense2mqtt)](https://github.com/raetha/wyzesense2mqtt/releases)
 [![Python Validation](https://github.com/raetha/wyzesense2mqtt/workflows/Python%20Validation/badge.svg)](https://github.com/raetha/wyzesense2mqtt/actions?query=workflow%3A%22Python+Validation%22)

-Configurable WyzeSense to MQTT Gateway intended for use with Home Assistant or other platforms that use MQTT discovery mechanisms.
+Configurable WyzeSense to MQTT Gateway intended for use with Home Assistant or other platforms that use the same MQTT discovery mechanisms.
 The gateway allows direct local access to [Wyze Sense](https://wyze.com/wyze-sense.html) products without the need for a Wyze Cam or cloud services.
 This project and its dependencies have no relation to Wyze Labs Inc.

 Please submit pull requests against the devel branch.

 ## Special Thanks
-* [HcLX](https://hclxing.wordpress.com) for [WyzeSensePy](https://github.com/HclX/WyzeSensePy), the core library this project uses.
+* [HcLX](https://hclxing.wordpress.com) for [WyzeSensePy](https://github.com/HclX/WyzeSensePy), the core library this project forked.
 * [Kevin Vincent](http://kevinvincent.me) for [HA-WyzeSense](https://github.com/kevinvincent/ha-wyzesense), the reference code I used to get things working right with the calls to WyzeSensePy.
 * [ozczecho](https://github.com/ozczecho) for [wyze-mqtt](https://github.com/ozczecho/wyze-mqtt), the inspiration for this project.